Clean Energy Fuels (NASDAQ:CLNE) versus Montauk Renewables (NASDAQ:MNTK) Critical Survey

-Clean Energy Fuels (NASDAQ:CLNE) and Montauk Renewables (NASDAQ:MNTK) are both small-cap utilities companies, but which is the better investment?
-We will contrast the two businesses based on the strength of their valuation, risk, earnings, analyst recommendations, dividends, institutional ownership and profitability.
+Clean Energy Fuels (NASDAQ:CLNE) and Montauk Renewables (NASDAQ:MNTK) are both small-cap utilities companies, but which is the superior investment?
+We will contrast the two businesses based on the strength of their analyst recommendations, institutional ownership, profitability, valuation, dividends, earnings and risk.

 Insider & Institutional Ownership

-38.5% of Clean Energy Fuels shares are held by institutional investors.
-Comparatively, 2.6% of Montauk Renewables shares are held by institutional investors.
-3.4% of Clean Energy Fuels shares are held by insiders.
-Comparatively, 55.8% of Montauk Renewables shares are held by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.
+38.5% of Clean Energy Fuels shares are owned by institutional investors.
+Comparatively, 2.6% of Montauk Renewables shares are owned by institutional investors.
+3.4% of Clean Energy Fuels shares are owned by insiders.
+Comparatively, 55.8% of Montauk Renewables shares are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.

-This is a breakdown of current ratings and target prices for Clean Energy Fuels and Montauk Renewables, as provided by MarketBeat.com.
+This is a summary of recent ratings and price targets for Clean Energy Fuels and Montauk Renewables, as reported by MarketBeat.

 |Sell Ratings